Framization of a Temperley-Lieb algebra of type $\mathtt{B}$: Preliminaries

-In \cite[Theorem~6]{gojukola2} the necessary and sufficient conditions so that ${\rm tr}_d$ factors through to ${\rm FTL}_{d,n}(u)$ were determined.
+In \cite[Theorem~6]{gojukola2} necessary and sufficient conditions were determined so that the trace of ${\rm Y}_{d,n}(u)$ passes to ${\rm FTL}_{d,n}(u)$.
 These conditions led to a family of new 1-variable invariants for classical links, $\left\{ \theta_d \right\}_{d\in \mathbb{N}}$, that are topologically not equivalent to the Jones polynomial on links, while they are topologically equivalent to the Jones polynomial on knots \cite[Theorem~9]{gojukola2}.

-In a recent development the invariants $\theta_d(q)$ were generalized to a new 2-variable invariant for classical links, $\theta(q,E)$.
-More precisely, we have the following: \begin{theorem}[{\cite[Theorem~4]{gola}}] Let $q, E$ be indeterminates and let $\mathcal{L}$ be the set of all oriented links.
+Finally, the invariants $\theta_d(q)$ can be generalized to a 2-variable invariant for classical links, $\theta(q,E)$.
+More precisely, we have the following: \begin{theorem}[{\cite[Theorem~1.1]{gola}}] Let $q, E$ be indeterminates and let $\mathcal{L}$ be the set of all oriented links.
 There exists a unique ambient isotopy invariant of classical oriented links

 defined by the following rules: \begin{enumerate} \item On crossings involving different components the following skein relation holds: